US stocks rise to records on more proof of economic recovery - WTMJ

 Adding to the optimism, more big U.S. companies reported even healthier profits for the first three months of 2021 than analysts had forecast.
 Expectations are already high for this earnings reporting season, which unofficially got underway on Wednesday and could result in the strongest growth in more than a decade.

-BlackRock, Citigroup and UnitedHealth Group all reported bigger profits for the first quarter than analysts expected.
-BlackRock rose 2.6%, Citigroup gained 0.4% and UnitedHealth climbed 3.6%.
+“You’ve got various pockets of the market now starting to show a broadening recovery,” said Sameer Samana, senior global market strategist at Wells Fargo Investment Institute.

-With growth expectations so high, some investors are worried about the possibility that inflation could be set to swing upward and stay high.
-If it were to sustain itself, high inflation could send bond prices tumbling, hurt corporate profit margins and trigger volatility across markets worldwide.
+BlackRock, PepsiCo and UnitedHealth Group all reported bigger profits for the first quarter than analysts expected.
+BlackRock rose 1.9%, PepsiCo was flat and UnitedHealth climbed 3.7%.

-U.S. Treasurys remained notably subdued following Thursday morning’s stronger-than-expected reports, and longer-term yields actually fell to the surprise of some analysts.
-The yield on the 10-year Treasury dropped to 1.59% from 1.63% late Wednesday.
+The bond market remained notably calm following Thursday morning’s stronger-than-expected reports, and longer-term yields actually fell to the surprise of some analysts.
+The yield on the 10-year Treasury dropped to 1.54% from 1.63% late Wednesday.
+Earlier this month, it had gotten as high as 1.75%.

-It’s reminiscent of what happened earlier this week, when a report on the Consumer Price Index came in higher than expected.
-It would have made sense if the worse-than-expected inflation report had caused investors to send bond yields higher, but they largely shrugged it off.
+Analysts still expect bond yields to tick higher as the year goes on and the economy continues recovering, along with investors shifting money into sectors that will see a greater benefit from the recovery.

-The subdued reactions may be a result of how unpredictable data can be as the pandemic and government efforts to counteract it distrort everything.
-And, for now at least, the numbers seem to be pointing toward more strength.
+“When you’re thinking about GDP growth, it’s really hard to see why the 10-year shouldn’t be higher,” Samana said.

 In European stock markets, Germany’s DAX returned 0.3%, and France’s CAC 40 rose 0.4%.
 The FTSE 100 in London gained 0.6%.